Skip To Main Content

 September 7, 2007 - Tide, Rolled

-Among the monumental steps the program took in the last few years, KSU added another feather in its cap with the first Power-Five win.
-They took down Alabama 3-2 in Tuscaloosa, Ala. in the Crimson Tide's home opener.
-They did so shorthandedly, as a KSU midfielder received a red card in the 37th minute, leaving the Owls with just 10 players the remainder of the match.
-Kennesaw State's Caitlin Dingle (pictured) scored two goals, with one scoring from 30 yards out of the box.
-The win was not only the first Power Five win in KSU history, but stands alone as the only win over Alabama for the women's soccer team.
+Among the monumental steps the program took in the last few years, KSU added another feather in its cap with its first Power-Five win.
+They took down Alabama, 3-2, in Tuscaloosa, Ala. in the Crimson Tide's home opener.
+They did so shorthandedly, as a KSU midfielder received a red card in the 37th minute, leaving the Owls with just 10 players for the remainder of the match.
+Kennesaw State's Caitlin Dingle scored two goals, with one from 30 yards outside the box.
 Recap

 November 10, 2007 - Remember the Name

-Along with the major upset over Alabama, Kennesaw State's ASUN success was unprecedented, as KSU collected its first ASUN postseason championship.
-The Owls took down in-state rival and then-ASUN opponent, Mercer, with a 2-1 final.
-The impressive records stacked up quickly with an 10-1 conference tally and an undefeated home record for a 17-4 overall record.
-It showcased as the first Division I postseason title in Kennesaw State Athletics history.
+Along with the major upset over Alabama, Kennesaw State's ASUN success was unprecedented, as it collected its first ASUN postseason championship.
+The Owls took down in-state rival Mercer with a 2-1 final.
+The impressive records stacked up quickly with an 10-1-0 conference tally and an undefeated home record for a 17-4-0 overall mark.
 Click Here

 November 16, 2007 - Ticket to the Big Dance

-Following the ASUN Championship win, women's soccer represented Kennesaw State in the NCAA Division I Championship for the first time.
-They took on perennial powerhouse Florida State in round one.
+Following the ASUN Championship win, women's soccer took on perennial powerhouse Florida State in the first round of the NCAA Division I Women's Soccer Championship.

 August 14, 2010 - Our New Home

 Much like setting new athletics records through their history, women's soccer competed in the first match at Fifth Third Stadium when they took on Jacksonville State in an exhibition.
-Their record at Fifth Third Stadium is 60-43-38.
+Its first official victory at the stadium came eight days later with a 6-0 win over Alabama A&M. One year later, the venue hosted the 2011 NCAA Women's College Cup.

 wsoc schedule graphic